My books for children and YA are published under the name Shirley Harber.

 Ancient Egyptian Rhyme Time for ages 6 plus.

-My new book is The Diary of Teti-Tuti aged Twelve and a Half Summers.
+The Diary of Teti-Tuti aged Twelve and a Half Summers.

 ‘Who’d want to read my diary?’ asks young apprentice scribe Teti-Tuti.